 |ANZL||2 million kip||20,000 kip per million||8 million kip per day|

-There is an exception and specifically sneaky was the JDB bank ATM in Laos which took a fee (of 40,000 kip on a 2,000,000 kip withdrawal in 2015 but didn’t say it was taking one!).
+There is an exception and specifically sneaky was the JDB bank ATM in Laos which took a fee (of 40,000 kip on a 2,000,000 kip withdrawal but didn’t say it was taking one!).
 We tried this several times, but always after the fact, the amount was added on.
-Note one of our readers advises that in August 2022, JDB were charging 3% on a 2.5 million kip withdrawal, but allowing multiple withdrawals per day.
+JDB is now charging 3% on a 2.5 million kip withdrawal, but allowing multiple withdrawals per day.

 Laos Cost Saving Tip #4 – JDB Laos for ATM withdrawals – may not inform you of the fee, but is 3% on 2.5 million, is more generally available than others – thanks to Bruno for the update!